 The tax related adjustment will happen automatically for most active employees but if your life situation (marriage, divorce or kids) or employer changes you may want to submit a new or updated IRS W4 form to your HR/Payroll department.

-Because of higher inflation any pay raise in real terms will be quickly eaten up the higher cost of goods and services, making the gain from higher tax brackets and standard deduction savings even more important to millions of Americans.
+Because of higher than average inflation any pay raise in real terms will be quickly eaten up the higher cost of goods and services, making the gain from higher tax brackets and standard deduction savings even more important to millions of Americans in the coming years.